HunterWilkins/TardyBlom/client/src/assets/articles/to-shiver-the-sky.md

 "To the stars!"

 Lyrically, this is my absolute favorite of the whole album.
 The sheer joyfulness, certainty, and power with which these hopeful words are sung legitimately chokes me up.
 I heard this several times without knowing what the words meant, but when I translated them out of sheer curiosity, that's when the entirety of this album clicked, the whole meaning behind it, its retelling of humanity's journey as a stumbling, ever-present desire to shiver the skies.
-That's when I knew I had to write this article, I had to gush about it to <em>somebody</em>.
+That's when I knew I had to write this article, I had to gush about it to *somebody*.

 But we're not done yet.
 The next song is entitled, "Oh the Humanity," referencing the tragedy of the Hindenburg disaster, a dirigible that catastrophically erupted in flight.
-A challenge to the hopefulness and certainty that <em>To the Stars</em> established.
+A challenge to the hopefulness and certainty that *To the Stars* established.

 Immediately following, though, come the famous (and here, paraphrased) words of Amelia Earhart, in the song titled simply "Courage."